🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 The New York Stock Exchange

 The NYSE was founded in 1792 at 68 Wall Street.
-Twenty-four brokers and merchants signed the Buttonwood Agreement—named for the tree under which they gathered—to codify the rules for trading securities.
+Twenty-four brokers and merchants signed the Buttonwood Agreement — named for the tree under which they gathered — to codify the rules for trading securities.
+Despite its humble beginnings, the NYSE is the largest exchange in the world.

 The NYSE is an auction market and allows electronic trades or trade through traditional floor traders.
 These are the traders usually shown in popular portrayals of Wall Street.
 They use the outcry trading system, utilizing verbal communication and hand signals to execute trades in the trading pit.